jgoke1/KIRCT_Training/Assembly/Assembly.md

+# ASSEMBLY
-# Installation of tools and environment creation
+## Installation of tools and environment creation
 **Download** the **sr_assembly.yml** file.

 **create** a directory for the assembly `mkdir sr_assembly`